mghirsch42/evogenex/README.md

 Evaluation scripts are in the eval_scripts/ folder.
 These files organize the results and add more statistics columns.
 The get_gene_results.py script saves files with only positive results and all the results and organizes the columns.
 The add_stats_cols.R script will add columns for adjusted p-values, and log_2 fold change.
 The get_all_gene_results.sh will loop through all regimes and run get_gene_results.py and add_stats_cols.R for all results.
 The output of these files will provide files like the 24 subline results files in the Supplementary Files.

+These scripts assume that the results are saved in results/tpm/adpt_{regime}/ and are saved in results/tpm/gene_lists/adpt_{regime}/.
+Edit the paths as needed to fit your file structure.

 ### Cluster the results

 The scripts in kmeans/ provides code to cluster the results and make the heatmap in Figure 2. kmeans.py runs kmeans clustering on the results (with a defined random seed for reproducibility). heatmap.py plots the clusters as a heatmap.

+These scripts assume that the results are saved in results/tpm/adpt_{regime}/ and are saved in results/tpm/.
+Edit the paths as needed to fit your file structure.

 ## dN/dS evaluation